asreview/asreview/README.md

 - [automated-systematic-review-datasets](https://github.com/msdslab/automated-systematic-review-datasets) A project for collection, preprocessing and publication of systematic review datasets.
 The project describes the  data storage format used by the software.
 - [automated-systematic-review-simulations](https://github.com/msdslab/automated-systematic-review-simulations) A repository with scripts for a simulation study and scripts for the aggregation and visualisation of the results.
-- [automated-systematic-review-benchmarks](https://github.com/msdslab/automated-systematic-review-benchmarks) A repository that is used to compare and benchmark software on systematic reviews.

 ## Table of Contents